 Introduction – informative

 This Section 16 sets out how Events and Alerts are handled.
-SMETS and CHTS define when Events occur and whether these Events are logged (in an Event Log) and whether sent as an Alert via the HAN / WAN.
+The Technical Specifications define when Events occur and whether these Events are logged (in an Event Log) and whether sent as an Alert via the HAN / WAN.